brgl/libgpiod/README.md

 * gpiofind   - find the gpiochip name and line offset given the line name

-* gpiomon    - wait for events on a GPIO line, specify which events to watch, how many events to process before exiting or if the events should be reported to the console
+* gpiomon    - wait for events on GPIO lines, specify which events to watch, how many events to process before exiting or if the events should be reported to the console